Paulo Ricardo (musician): Career

-In 2001, Paulo Ricardo returned to work with RPM partners and released the single "Vida Real".
+In 2001, Ricardo returned to work with RPM partners and released the single "Vida Real".
 At the end of the same year, work began with MTV Brasil to launch a RPM special with CD and DVD.
 The album "MTV RPM 2002", sold more than 300,000 copies of the CD and 50,000 copies of the DVD taking RPM back into the spotlight.

 In 2003, after disagreements between the members, the RPM is again undone.

-In early 2011 Paulo Ricardo and Luiz Schiavon were already composing new songs and rehearsing with Fernando Deluqui and Paulo P.A.
+In early 2011, Ricardo and Schiavon were already composing new songs and rehearsing with Fernando Deluqui and Paulo P.A.
 Pagni.
-Where they released the album with new songs “Elektra” was on November 18, 2011.
+Where they released the album with new songs "Elektra" was on November 18, 2011.

 Solo career

-His solo career began shortly after the break with the band RPM.
+Ricardo's solo career began shortly after the break with the band RPM.
 Released in 1989 entitled "Paulo Ricardo", it featured the hits "A Step of Eternity" and "A Fina Poeira do Ar".
-In 1991, their second album, “Psico Trópico”, was released.
+In 1991, their second album, "Psico Trópico", was released.